mlox/mlox/mlox/mlox_readme.txt

 Otherwise, the next time you run Mash, it will undo all the changes in your load order made by mlox.

 oo The mlox GUI

-The mlox GUI displays 4 panes.
+The mlox GUI displays 4 text panes.
 The top text pane shows the rules files that have been loaded and their counts.
 The middle text pane shows messages and warnings.
 And the 2 lower panes that are side by side show the original load order on the left, and the mlox sorted load order to the right.
 Plugins that have moved up due to sorting are highlighted in the mlox sorted order.

 To update your load order to the new sorted order, simply press the button labeled: "Update Load Order".

+Right click on the original load order to get a context menu for advanced options.
+These options are:

+- Select All: allows you to select the text of the plugin order so you can copy and paste it somewhere.

+- Paste: allows you to paste a list of plugins into mlox so you can, for example, analyze the plugin list posted by someone in a forum post.
+Input formats can be: Morrowind.ini [Game Files] section format, the format from Wrye Mash's "Copy List" function, or the output of Reorder Mods++.

+- Open File: this option allows you to input a list of plugins from file, instead of from pasting them.
+See the Paste option for input formats.

+- Debug: this will pop up a window containing a list of debugging output (and automatically copy the contents to a file: mlox_debug.out).
+If you run into problems with mlox, I may need you to send me this bugdump so I can figure out what happened.

 ==================================================

 o ChangeLog

+Version 0.24 - 2008/12/14
+	* added new [DESC] function that allows you check the contents of the description field in a plugin header.

 Version 0.22 - 2008/12/14
 	* fixed bug where mlox was taking the plugin list from the